 E-Safety Information for Parents and Carers

-Within our ever-changing world, it is important that we teach young children how to be safe online and support them in keeping safe.
-At Moorgate, we have our Online Safety and Safeguarding Policies and promote online safety at all times, especially if using an iPad or Interactive Smartboard with the children as tools for learning.
-BT Lancashire ensure a thorough filter is applied to all of our devices/systems to block any potentially harmful material.
+Within an ever-changing world, it is important that we teach young children how to be safe online and support them in keeping safe.
+At Moorgate, we have Online Safety and Child Protection Policies and promote online safety at all times.
+BT Education Lancashire ensure a thorough filter is applied to all of our devices/systems to block any potentially harmful material.
+Children are NEVER left to use

 There are lots of things you can do at home to keep your child safe: